DCS-training/TeachingDH/AttendeesInstructions.md

 Please carefully read the following notes regarding how to get ready for this course

-If you’re new to this training event format, or to CDCS training events in general, [read more on what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
+- If you’re new to this training event format, or to CDCS training events in general, [read more on what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
 Here you will also find details of our cancellation and no-show policy, which applies to this event.

-The course will take place in the Digital Scholarship Centre Room.
-The room is located on the last floor of the Library.
-If you are accessing the 6th floor by the elevator the room will be located on your left past the wooden door.
+- The course will take place in [].
+The room is located [].

-As of March 2022, the government formally removed all Covid restrictions in the UK.
+- As of March 2022, the government formally removed all Covid restrictions in the UK.
 We ask that you continue to be considerate of others’ personal space, and please do not attend if you feel unwell or have any of Covid symptoms.

-For this course, the instructor is going to use Python via **Google Colab**.

-If you are going to use Google Colab you do not need to install anything but you will need to set up on it up.
-Attached is the instruction on how to do so.

-In the attached document there is also info on how to download Python via Anaconda and how to set it up in Noteable.
-Please notice that if you decide to use Noteable or run the notebook on your own machine you may encounter some problems in installing the libraries.

-To share the course material and facilitate communications we have created a Teams Group.
-Please join the Teams via this link.
-All material will be shared via Teams in the “Files” tab of the “General” channel (you will not be able to access the materials without joining).
-We are going to share the Google Colab link in the Team group on Thursday.

-Best wishes,
+- For this course, we are going to use **Jupyter Notebook (Python)** via [**Google Colab**](https://colab.research.google.com/).
+This is to avoid packages installation errors.
+[In this document]() you can find more information on how to get set in Google Colab.
+In the same document, you can find instructions on how to set up on your own machine (using Anaconda).
+Please be aware that if you decide to use a locally installed version of Python you may need to edit the Notebook.

+- All the material connected with this course can be found in [this repository](https://github.com/DCS-training/nltk-intro) Best wishes,

-The CDCS Team
+The CDCS Team"

 ## 2 Digital Method of the Month.
 "Text Analysis"